Six Hearts Princess: Antagonists

-Haruka's best friend.
-Tamaki has black hair in a bob and is characterized by her shyness and gentleness.
+Haruka's shy and gentle best friend.
+Tamaki has black hair in a bob.
 She evacuated to Hinomori city as a young orphan, and met Fusanosuke, an Earth Wolf, in the process.
 Her peony mark is on her lower abdomen.
 The virtue she represents (and the name of her Moon Cat counterpart) is Tei.
 She's in the same drama club as Haruka.
 However, while receiving her mark, she was turned evil.
 Out of the currently introduced main characters, Tamaki is the last to become a Princess.